amraboelela/SwiftInterview/General/XCUI.md

 **Q: How do you use Page Object Model (POM) in XCUITest?**

+A: The name comes from web testing (Selenium), where each web **page** gets its own object. iOS inherited the pattern and the name — "Screen Object Model" would be more accurate since each object maps to a screen, and many iOS teams use that term internally.
+In interviews, "Page Object Model" is the expected term.

-A: POM encapsulates UI element queries and interactions in dedicated screen objects, separating test logic from UI details:
+POM encapsulates UI element queries and interactions in dedicated screen objects, separating test logic from UI details:

 ```swift
 struct LoginScreen {